pt9999/fixlang_minilib/README.md

 ### Compatibility

-If you want to use Minilib with older versions of Fix program, you might need to use following versions.
+If you want to use Minilib with older versions of Fix program, you might need to use following Minilib projects.

 ### Compatible Minilib versions for Fix program v1.2.0
 ```